 For e-learning, the tipping point has been the global pandemic which shifted billions of students across schools and colleges to virtual classrooms overnight.
 However it was not just the students, millions of professionals are signing up for online classes to spruce up their skills set as they change jobs or careers.

-It was a once-in-a-lifetime opportunity that Study.com wasn’t going to let go.
-So, they have positioned themselves to make learning exciting and accessible at lower rates and have expanded to over 18 countries across the US and Europe in 3 months.
+It was a once-in-a-lifetime opportunity that Study.com wasn’t going to let go of.
+So, they have positioned themselves to make learning exciting and accessible at lower rates.
 Today they are successfully helping more than 30 million students and schools conduct remote classes to shrink the learning gap.
 The payment infrastructure can get tangled while scaling and here is where Chargebee pitched in.
 It helped Study.com handle global payments, experiment with pricing, and tax compliance across these markets giving them the agility to respond to this once-in-a-lifetime opportunity.

-Tim Beiser, VP, Partnership Operations of Study.com was quoted saying, “Chargebee has helped us acquire a more diverse set of customers.
+Voitek Sobieszczanski, VP of Finance, Study.com was quoted saying, “Chargebee has helped us acquire a more diverse set of customers.
 This includes a significant amount of international users who were unable to previously access the site.”

 Creating the perfect opportunity for others